 Some proprietary products are designed specifically for ozone removal.
 Burnett Process filters use activated carbon, while Purafilter uses activated carbon and sodium permanganate to remove ozone and other chemicals from the air.
 They are typically installed in the HVAC systems in large facilities and public buildings.

-PECO air purifiers use a photocatalytic reaction.
+Not only have Molekule’s air purifiers been certified by the California Air Resources Board to meet ozone and electrical safety standards, but PECO air purifiers take advantage of a photocatalytic reaction.
 During the photocatalytic reaction, ozone is decomposed and turned back into oxygen.
 Ozone goes from a very unstable molecule of three oxygen atoms, to a more stable molecule of oxygen due to the interaction of hydroxyl radicals that are produced in the PECO process.